Berlusconi group to boycott Italy president vote in Prodi protest

-ROME Former Italian Prime Minister Silvio Berlusconi said on Friday his centre-right bloc would boycott the next round of a vote for state president and protest outside parliament in an attempt to prevent the election of centre-left candidate Romano Prodi.
+ROME Former Italian Prime Minister Silvio Berlusconi said on Friday his center-right bloc would boycott the next round of a vote for state president and protest outside parliament in an attempt to prevent the election of center-left candidate Romano Prodi.

-Prodi, one of Berlusconi's oldest enemies in politics and also a former premier, is unacceptable to the centre-right which accused centre-left leader Pier Luigi Bersani of going back on his word to nominate a broadly acceptable candidate.
+Prodi, one of Berlusconi's oldest enemies in politics and also a former premier, is unacceptable to the center-right which accused center-left leader Pier Luigi Bersani of going back on his word to nominate a broadly acceptable candidate.

 The embattled Bersani proposed Prodi after abandoning his previous candidate, ex-Senate speaker Franco Marini, because of a revolt in his party against any deal with Berlusconi.